appsmithorg/appsmith-docs/website/docs/reference/widgets/progress.md

 <dd>

-Enables the widget to enter an infinite loading state, which is beneficial when the progress values cannot be determined.
-This feature can be activated for queries or API calls that require time to retrieve data.
+Enables the widget to enter an infinite loading state, which is beneficial when the progress values cannot be determined.For instance, this property can be enabled for queries that take a longer time to execute.

 </dd>